DanneMz/Free_Otcv8_scripts/RestartClient/readme.md

   select open data.zip in Winrar etc and press "yes" on the "do you wish to update in the archive?".

 ### How to enable update in Client again:
-- Save the Init.lua & Entergame.lua from %appdata%.
+- Save the Init.lua & Entergame.lua from %appdata% to your desktop.
 - Put Updater Link back in Init.lua in data.zip at OTClient.exe folder.
 - <ins>Important</ins> after every Setup changes in data.zip, to update the archive(data.zip)
   select open data.zip in Winrar etc and press "yes" on the "do you wish to update in the archive?".
+- Run the client & it will update.